This delicious New England clam chowder is easy to make and is ready to eat in about a half an hour. It’s creamy, comforting and oh so good!

 - Slowly pour in the stock, scraping up the bits on the bottom of the pan as you do.
 Add the milk, bay leaf and clams (with the juice!)

-- Cook over medium heat until it just starts to bubble then drop the heat to medium low and simmer for about 10 minutes.
+- Cook over medium heat until it just starts to bubble then drop the heat to medium-low heat and simmer for about 10 minutes.

 - Stir in the half and half, heating until warmed through.
 Adjust the salt and pepper to your liking.

-- If you would like to adjust the final thickness of your chowder, you can add a splash of milk to thin it further or let it simmer for a few more minutes to thicken it a bit.
+- If you would like to adjust the final thickness of your chowder, you can add a splash of milk to thin it further or let it simmer for a few more minutes to make an extra thick chowder.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
 Please view my disclosure page for more information.